rbisdorff/Digraph3/docSphinx/tutorial.rst

     Epistemic determination      :  0.230
     Bipolar-valued equivalalence : +0.147

-Indeed, the extended Kenall tau index of  +0.638 leads to a bipolar-valued equivalence characteristics of 0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking.
+Indeed, the extended Kenall tau index of  +0.638 leads to a bipolar-valued relational equivalence characteristics of 0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given strictoutranking digraph *gcd*  and the corresponding *NetFlows* ranking.

-To appreciate the respective quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny*'s and *Slater*'s **optimal** ranking rules.
+To appreciate now the respective quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny*'s and *Slater*'s **optimal** ranking rules.

 *Kemeny* rankings
 .................

-A **Kemeny** ranking is a linear order which is *closest*, in the sense of the ordinal *Kendall* distance (see [BIS-2012]_), to the given valued strict outranking digraph *g*.
+A **Kemeny** ranking is a linear order which is *closest*, in the sense of the ordinal *Kendall* distance (see [BIS-2012]_), to the given valued strict outranking digraph *gcd*.

 .. code-block:: pycon
    :linenos: